Turtle Moon Studios:

 FEES: The weeklong Turtle Art Camp fee is $1,000, with an add-on service fee, if you use PayPal.
 The camp fee includes transportation from and back to the airport, art supplies for the class, room and partial meals, and tuition.
 When you send me a $500 deposit check, I'll put you on the class list.
 You'll pay me the rest when you're here in camp.
 There's a lot more information about fees, flight times coordination, etc, on the Turtle Art Camp page, so please read the full information about Turtle Art Camp, before you contact me to sign up for a camp.
 You will find lots of pictures there and full explanation of what to expect in this class program / art biospheric experience!
 Thank you!

-My current classes, not effected by Covid-19, are my Lucky Drawing online classes.
+My current classes, NOT effected by Covid-19, are my Lucky Drawing online classes.
 These are 30-day sessions, with 12 day breaks in between them.
-Many students take them repeatedly, like how we stay with a yoga teacher.
-I began teaching freehand drawing online in January, 2015.
+Many students take them repeatedly, like how we stay with a yoga or piano teacher.
+I began teaching freehand drawing online in January, 2015, almost 9 years ago now.

 Turtle Art Camps.
 All canceled in 2020 through 2022, due to the Coronavirus pandemic.
-Looking forward to maybe something in 2023!!!
+Looking forward to maybe something in 2023, but I just don’t know yet.

 The Turtle Art Camps are weeklong, live-in sessions at my home studio in Wooster Ohio, throughout the year, every year since 1994.
 I'm now teaching my Lucky Drawing classes in person at these camps.
 I no longer offer any painting on cloth or sewing.
 It's all about freehand drawing in large sketchbooks, all week.
 We haven't had camps here since Covid began in early 2020.
-I'm hoping to start up again in 2023.
+I'm hoping to have one or two in 2023.
+But it looks bad to me yet!

 Private art classes in my home.
-Canceled, due to Covid, in 2020, and so far in 2022, due to Coronavirus pandemic.
+Canceled, due to Covid, in 2020, and in 2022, due to Coronavirus pandemic.
 I'm hoping to start again in 2023!

-I'd love come give my slide show and drawing demo and/or Lucky Drawing class at your guild, school, art workshop, college, museum, etc, via Zoom.
-I gave a presentation for SAQA on Oct 22, 2021, and I really enjoyed that.
+I'd love come give my slide lecture and drawing demo and/or Lucky Drawing class at your guild, school, art workshop, college, museum, etc, via Zoom or in person.
+I gave a Zoom presentation for SAQA on Oct 22, 2021, and another Zoom class for The Quilt Alliance on Sept 14, 2022, and I really enjoyed doing those programs, and I'd love to teach for your group!

 In person lecture and class at the Quilt National '21 exhibition at the Riffe Gallery, Columbus, OH.
 February 12, 2022.